Where is the best carbon monoxide detector placement?

 Correct carbon monoxide detector placement

 Maximising your home protection from excessive levels of carbon monoxide is straight forward.
-You’ll want to place your detector:
+The ideal carbon monoxide detector placement:

 - On every floor in your property